MANAGING YEAR-END PAYROLL & 1099 REPORTING FOR 2024

 Health Savings Account

-Health savings accounts (HSA) may only be used in conjunction with a high deductible health insurance plan.
-The total amount an employee or employer can contribute to an HSA account is limited to $3,650 for single coverage and $7,300 for family coverage in 2022 and $3,850 and $7,750, respectively, for 2023.
-Taxpayers age 55+ can make an additional catch-up contribution of $1,000 for both 2022 and 2023.
-For plans to qualify as high deductible plans in 2022 and 2023, they must have minimum deductibles of $1,500 for single coverage and $3,000 for family coverage.
+Health savings accounts (HSA) may only be used in conjunction with a high-deductible health insurance plan.
+The total amount an employee or employer can contribute to an HSA account is limited to $4,150 for single coverage and $8,300 for family coverage in 2024 and $4,300 and $8,550, respectively, for 2025.
+Taxpayers age 55+ can make an additional catch-up contribution of $1,000 for both 2024 and 2025.

 Federal Unemployment Tax (FUTA)